apprenda/kismatic/docs/plan-file-reference.md

 ###  cluster.admin_password

  The password for the admin user.
+This is mainly used to access the Kubernetes Dashboard.

 | | |
 |----------|-----------------|